jennyphan/CarWash/README.md

 The data is currently being stored to local storage.
 This should be replaced by a backend database.
-I was not able to create any units or run my linting.
-If I had more time I would create the unit tests, linting and clean up the look and feel and make it responsive.
+I was not able to create any unit tests or run my linting.
+If I had more time I would create the unit tests, do linting and clean up the look and feel and also make it responsive.

 # CarWash